Summer Camps

 • If a camp is full, there is an option to be added to the waiting list.

-• If successfully enrolled in another program, a camper will not be charged additional fees to be placed on the waiting list for the full camp during the same transaction.
+• Campers will not be charged additional fees to be placed on the waiting list.

 Please Remember

-• Campers must meet age requirements by the start of the camp season.
+• Campers must meet specified age requirements prior to the first day of camp.

-• We accept credit cards (VISA, MasterCard or Discover), cash, money orders and cashier checks.
-Cashier checks and money orders are to be made out to City of Columbus.
+• We accept credit cards (VISA, MasterCard or Discover), cash, money orders and cashier’s checks.
+Please make cashier’s checks and money orders payable to City of Columbus.

 • Do not mail payment/payment information.